fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 ### Version 3

-For only one mosaic title, it's easier to use the graphical interface.
+For only one mosaic tile, it's easier to use the graphical interface.
 The great power of Python is when you need to repeat a process.
-Now, let's consider three mosaic titles.
+Now, let's consider three mosaic tiles.
 Instead of creating each pick and approach position manually we do it in a program.

 We have _Pick 1_, need to create _Pick 2_ and _Pick 3_ as shown in the following image.